chilinh428/Weekly-Sales-Report/README.md

 ## Key features

+> Data Consolidation: The dashboard consolidates data from multiple sources, ensuring all relevant information is presented in a single, unified view.

 > Overview of Key Metrics:
 The dashboard provides a clear summary of key sales metrics for the week, such as total revenue, sales growth rate, sales by product category, store ranking by sales, etc.